 Examine the fit

 Once you’ve found them, examine those garments.
 How do they fit you?
 Do you prefer a tailored fit, or a relaxed fix?
 And what styles are they?
-For sweaters, look at whether they are set-in sleeves, drop shoulder styles, raglan styles.
-Do you prefer a sweater that hangs straight from the underarms, or do you like an a-line or an hourglass shape?
+For jumpers, look at whether they are set-in sleeves, drop shoulder styles, raglan styles.
+Do you prefer a jumper that hangs straight from the underarms, or do you like an a-line or an hourglass shape?
 What length do you like wearing – waist, high hip, low hip, tunic length?
 What neckline works best: a crew neck, a high neck or a v-neck?
 Do you like pullovers or cardigans?
 For a cardi, do you prefer an open-front or to wear it closed?
 There are no wrong answers here, this is just about identifying what you like and what suits you best.

 Look at how patterns fit on the model